House of Delegates

-Eight of the members-at-large must be sitting members of the House of Delegates, Section or committee chairs, or have served in such a role within three years of their nomination.
+Eight of the members-at-large must be Active members of the Association.
+Two of those members-at-large must be racially or ethically diverse and cannot come from the same judicial district.
 The Young Lawyer representative must have served as a Young Lawyer Section delegate within three years.
-The Section members-at-large must have served as a Section representative to the House within three years.
+The Section members-at-large must have served as a Section delegate to the House within three years.

 How are members-at-large selected?

 Members-at-large are elected at the House of Delegates meeting following the Annual Meeting of the Association.
+Eight members-at-large are selected by the Nominating Committee.
 The two members-at-large who represent Sections are selected by the Nominating Committee upon the recommendation and consultation with Section delegates to the House of Delegates.
 The Young Lawyer member-at-large is nominated upon the recommendation of the Young Lawyers Section Executive Committee.